QuestCode/thema-2.1-slm/ICC/First Formal Meeting/Minutes Meeting 04-06-2014.md

 ## Agreements

-1. Email minutes
+- Email minutes
-2. Email suggestion and representations for type of graphs
+- Email suggestion and representations for type of graphs

 ## Any other business

-none
+There were no other points to discuss.

 ## Unscheduled business

-none
+There were no other points to discuss.

 ## Arrangements next meeting
-- Minutes will be sent within 2 working days by email in PDF or Word format.
+- Minutes will be sent within 2 working days by email in PDF or Word format;
-- Next meeting will be on the 26th of June.
+- Next meeting will be on the 26th of June;
-- We will have a fully working application for the next meeting.
+- We will have a fully working application for the next meeting;
-- Can email Chancellor Stadman and Acting Vice Chancellor Wempe 24/7 for questions.
+- We can email Chancellor Stadman or Acting Vice Chancellor Wempe if any questions arise.